-The Securities and Exchange Commission ("SEC") rules allow companies to provide stockowners with access to proxy materials over the Internet rather than mailing the materials to stockowners.
-To conserve natural resources and reduce costs, we are sending to many of our stockowners a Notice of Internet Availability of Proxy Materials.
-The Notice provides instructions for accessing the proxy materials on the website referred to in the Notice or for requesting printed copies of the proxy materials.
+The Securities and Exchange Commission ("SEC") rules allow companies to provide stockholders with access to proxy materials over the Internet rather than mailing the materials to stockholders.
+To conserve natural resources and reduce costs, we are sending a Notice of Internet Availability of Proxy Materials to many of our stockholders.
+The Notice provides instructions for accessing the proxy materials online or for requesting printed copies of the proxy materials.
 The Notice also provides instructions for requesting the delivery of the proxy materials for future Annual Meetings in printed form by mail or electronically by email.